 Actinic keratosis is your body’s warning sign that you may, if you don’t get treatment, develop squamous cell carcinoma or basal cell carcinoma, forms of skin cancer.
-At Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire, the team of expert physicians can identify and treat actinic keratosis to prevent complications.
+At Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, and Dover, New Hampshire, the team of expert physicians can identify and treat actinic keratosis to prevent complications.
 If you notice suspicious lesions anywhere on your body, especially those that experience sun exposure, call one of the locations, or book online for an appointment.

 These crusty, scaly growths are caused by the damage from exposure to the sun’s ultraviolet rays.
 Tanning bed use can also cause them to form.
 Men and women who are fair in complexion with blonde or red hair and light eyes are usually most vulnerable.

 Actinic keratosis is not skin cancer, but if ignored, it can develop into cancer – usually squamous cell carcinoma, the second most common type of skin cancer.